JhanCarlos97/bls_data_restapi/README.md

 2. `women_in_goverment_v2`
 3. `ratio_production_supervisory`

-The first one, `women_in_goverment_v1`, uses the data that came from the `ce.data.0.AllCESSeries.txt` file.
-It was ingested in the `public.all_ces` and a view at the `api_call` schema, called `women_in_goverment_v1` was created.
-This view filters some `series_id` data that references the "women" on it.
+1. `women_in_goverment_v1`

+- This endpoint utilizes data from the `ce.data.0.AllCESSeries.txt` file, which was ingested into the `public.all_ces` table.
+- A view named `women_in_goverment_v1` was created under the `api_call` schema.
+This view filters data based on specific `series_id` references related to women.

+2. `women_in_goverment_v2`

-The second one, `women_in_goverment_v2`, uses the data that came from the `ce.data.90a.Government.Employment.txt` file.
-It was ingested in the `public.ce_government` and a view at the `api_call` schema, called `women_in_goverment_v2` was created.
-This view filters some `series_id` data that references the "women" on it.
-This data is a subset of the data in `public.all_ces` that, for higher volumes, could be a suitable option to grab the data instead.
+- Data for this endpoint is sourced from the `ce.data.90a.Government.Employment.txt` file, ingested into the `public.ce_government` table.
+- Similar to the first endpoint, a view named `women_in_goverment_v2` under the `api_call` schema was created.
+It filters data based on specific `series_id` references related to women.
+This dataset is a subset of the data in `public.all_ces` and may be preferable for larger volumes of data.

+3. `ratio_production_supervisory`

+- This endpoint utilizes data from the `ce.data.0.AllCESSeries.txt` and `ce.supersector.txt` files.
-The third one, `ratio_production_supervisory`, uses the data that came from the `ce.data.0.AllCESSeries.txt` file and `ce.supersector.txt` file.
-The supersector was ingested in the `public.ce_supersector` and a view at the `api_call` schema, called `ratio_production_supervisory` was created.
-This view filters the data from the `public.all_ces` by grabbing the `all_employees` records and the `production_and_non_supervisory_employees` records to calculate the ratio.
-Plus, we grab the `supersector_code` from the `series_id` to match them with the `public.ce_supersector` to output the supersector name.
+- Data from the `ce.supersector.txt` file was ingested into the public.ce_supersector table.
+- A view named `ratio_production_supervisory` under the `api_call` schema was created.
+This view filters data from `public.all_ces` to calculate the ratio between `all_employees` and `production_and_non_supervisory_employees`.
+Additionally, it matches `supersector_code` from the `series_id` with data in `public.ce_supersector` to provide the supersector name.

 ## Adding New Endpoints

-To add new endpoints, you can connect to your local database and create any view needed or, if you want to recreate them from scratch, just add it to the `postgresql/init.sql` before running the `run.sh` file and verify the correct permissions for the `PostgREST API` role and user on those new views.
+To introduce new endpoints:
+1. Connect to your local database and create any necessary views.
+2. If starting from scratch, add the required views to `postgresql/init.sql` before executing the `run.sh` script.
+3. Ensure that the `PostgREST API` role and user have appropriate permissions on the newly created views.

-Feel free to customize the instructions based on your specific project structure and requirements.
+Feel free to customize these instructions based on your project's specific structure and requirements.

 ## Project Status